mehmetgulerogoo/ogoo-galileo-galilei/README.md

 This project is used to manage style files of other boilerplate projects from one place.
 The change made to the package created with this project directly affects the projects used.
-It is actively used in [OGOO Nikola Tesla](https://github.com/mehmetgulerogoo/ogoo-nikola-tesla) and [OGOO Napoleon Bonaparte](https://github.com/mehmetgulerogoo/ogoo-napoleon-bonaparte) projects.
+It is actively used in [Nikola Tesla](https://github.com/mehmetgulerogoo/ogoo-nikola-tesla) and [Napoleon Bonaparte](https://github.com/mehmetgulerogoo/ogoo-napoleon-bonaparte) projects.

 <p align="right">(<a href="#top">back to top</a>)</p>